Ada-Developers-Academy/core-unit-3/lifting-state-up/inspecting-react-state.md

 1. Create a "single source of truth" by "lifting state up" out of the `Student` component
 2. Pass down student data and event handlers to presentational components
-3. Connect the passed down data and event handlers in the component to complete the feature
+3. Connect the passed down data and event handlers in the presentational component to complete the feature

 ### !callout-success